-Businesses thinking about using a GPS device to secretly track a car should contact an attorney in Pennsylvania as well as the area of intended use to find out the latest news on GPS tracking laws in Pennsylvania.
+Businesses thinking about using a GPS device to secretly track a car should contact an attorney in Pennsylvania (or in the area of intended use) to find out the latest news on GPS tracking laws in Pennsylvania.
 GPS tracking laws in Pennsylvania are constantly evolving to stay relevant with the enhances in technology so it is important that anyone considering using a vehicle tracking device has the most current information on the appropriate legal use of surveillance products.
-Therefore, this article on GPS tracking laws in Pennsylvania should not be used as legal advice.
+Therefore, content within this article on GPS tracking laws in Pennsylvania should not be used as legal advice.

 The reality is people and businesses in Pittsburgh, Philadelphia, Allentown, Erie, Reading, Upper Darby, Bethlehem, Bensalem, Lancaster, Lower Merion, and cities and suburbs throughout Pennsylvania use vehicle tracking devices.
 Therefore, it is important to get the best legal information before investing in a personal GPS, especially if the user intends on using the device for potentially nefarious purposes.